SvevoF/HeadFirstDesignPatterns/README.md

 # HeadFirstDesignPatterns
-Implementations of every Design Patterns of the Head First Book, written in C++
+Implementations of every Design Patterns in the Head First Book, written in C++